 Center for Mental Health Disparities

-Petrie, J., Chapman, L. K., & Vines, L.: The clinical utility of the Positive and Negative Affect Scales - Extended Version (PANAS X) in predicting anxiety disorders in African American adults: A receiver operating characteristic analysis.
-Journal of Black Psychology (to appear).
+Petrie, J., Chapman, L. K., Vines, L. (to appear).
+The clinical utility of the Positive and Negative Affect Scales - Extended Version (PANAS X) in predicting anxiety disorders in African American adults: A receiver operating characteristic analysis.
+Journal of Black Psychology.